Morton gets 10th win, Rays beat Yankees 2-1

 New York took the first two games of the series, both in extra innings, before the Rays won Saturday on Travis d’Arnaud’s tiebreaking solo homer with two outs in the ninth.

+“We were in every game, and they know that,” Rays left fielder Tommy Pham said.

+“It could have gone four games to zero either way.
+That just shows how tough we play each other.”

-d’Arnaud doubled leading off the first and scored when second-place hitter Tommy Pham hit a liner to center that resulted in a double when the Yankees left second base uncovered.
+D’Arnaud doubled leading off the first and scored when second-place hitter Pham hit a liner to center that resulted in a double when the Yankees left second base uncovered.

 Pham went to third on Yandy Diaz’s single and came home to put the Rays up 2-0 on a grounder by Avisail Garcia.